Grant Shapps

+In September 2022, Shapps was dismissed by the government by Truss and he returned to the backbenches.
+The following month, Shapps was appointed Home Secretary by Truss amid a government crisis.
+He became the shortest-serving home secretary in British political history, holding the office for just six days before he was demoted to Business Secretary by Sunak.
+In the February 2023 cabinet reshuffle, he was appointed Energy Secretary.
+Following the resignation of Ben Wallace, he was promoted to Defence Secretary in August 2023.
+After serving in Parliament for nineteen years, Shapps was defeated at the 2024 general election, losing his seat to the Labour party.
+In April 2025, Shapps was awarded a knighthood in Sunak's Resignation Honours List.
+Since leaving Parliament, he has remained involved in Conservative party politics, serving as co-chairman of Conservatives Together, but was reportedly blocked from restanding as a Conservative MP under the leadership of Kemi Badenoch.

 Early life and education

 Grant Shapps was born on 14 September 1968 in Croxley Green, Rickmansworth, Hertfordshire, the son of Tony Shapps (c.1932–2023), who ran a cinematographic and photographic equipment business, and Beryl (née Grossman).
 His family is Jewish.
 Grant's brother, André Shapps, is a musician who was a member of Big Audio Dynamite (BAD) between 1994 and 1998, playing keyboards.
 Their cousin Mick Jones was a key figure in British punk rock of the late 1970s and a founding member of both the Clash and Big Audio Dynamite.

 Grant Shapps was educated at Yorke Mead Primary School, Watford Grammar School for Boys, where he achieved 5 'O' Levels, and at West Herts College in Watford, where he studied business and finance.
 He subsequently completed a business and finance course at Manchester Polytechnic, and received a Higher National Diploma.

 Shapps was also National President of the Jewish youth organisation BBYO.
 In 1989, he was involved in a car crash in Kansas, United States, that left him in a coma for a week.